canarytrace/documentation/docs/references/troubleshooting.md

 There may be several reasons for this
 - Your monitor script contains some errors.
 Please use `kubectl -n canary logs -f <name-of-pod> -c` canary for check logs, or you can check `.filebeat` index in a Kibana
-- You don’t have sufficient resources of your k8s cluster for run Canarytrace instance.
+- You don’t have sufficient resources on your k8s cluster for run Canarytrace instance.

 ![Visualizations aren’t smoothly](../../static/docs-img/kibana-visu-arent-smoothly.png)